emmanuelshalu/startrunning/running_instructions.md

 //if you want to run the app

 '''
+//ONE TIME ACTIVITY
-//Create a virtual environment(replace 'mix' with any name you want)- one time activity python -m venv mix
+//Create a virtual environment(replace 'mix' with any name you want) python -m venv mix
 '''
+//EVERY TIME
 //first activate the virtual environment source mix/bin/activate

+//ONE TIME ACTIVITY
 //then install requirements
 pip install -r requirements.txt

+//EVERY TIME
-//then run the app- every time python runmix.py
+//then run the app-
+python runmix.py
 -----------------------------------------------------------------